nitya-balaji/fifa-schedule-optimization/README.md

 5. Run Model 3.
 This produces the final schedule as `model3_schedule_output.csv`.
 6. Run the final weather-comparison cells to compare current vs. optimized schedules across both models.

 **Note:** Models 1 and 2 do not have to converge to a provably optimal solution within their time limits (both fall back to the best feasible solution found rather than requiring `OPTIMAL` status, so results can vary slightly between runs).
+The "Example Solution" sheet in `cleaned_data.xlsx` reflects one such run and is provided as a reference, not a target to reproduce exactly.

 ## Tools